carlosarraes/craite/README.md

 I save these pictures along with their text inputs in the database, but here's the catch: they've got an expiration date.
 This is mostly because I'm slightly terrified of getting a massive AWS bill 😂 (Looking at you my 0.52 cents bill)

+### `.tsx` But It's Not React?
+Yep!

+You might've spotted those .tsx files and thought "Aha, React!" but hold your horses.
+I've gone down a different route this time, using typed-html instead.
+It's a neat package that makes creating components feel a lot like React.

+However, there's no Virtual DOM happening here.
+Instead, I've got HTMX handling all the interactive stuff - and it does a fine job without needing a Virtual DOM.
+It's a nice change of pace and a fun, fresh approach to building a web app.
+Hope you enjoy playing around with it as much as I did!

 ## Please Be Cool

 Just a quick note: please use Craite responsibly.
 I don't have much time to moderate content, but I will do my best to remove anything inappropriate as soon as possible.